jan-Lope/Toki_Pona-Parser/README.md

     |: en moku / sina moku e moku. mi moku e moku. ni li ' pona pi sijelo mi.

-If you type a wrong sentence you see no results.
+If you type a wrong sentence, you will get no results.
-If you type the key "enter" only the script will stop.
+If you press the "enter" key only, the script will stop.

 Questions, suggestions, ...
 Please write to me via [twitter](https://twitter.com/jan__Lope).